BertRaeymaekers/ansible-was/README.md

 # ansible-was

-Roles for installing and managing IBM Websphere Application Server (WAS), including the IBM Installation Manager (IIM), IBM HTTP Server (IHS)  and Plugin (PLG).
+Roles for installing and managing IBM Websphere Application Server (WAS) on *nix (tested on Debian Linux), including the IBM Installation Manager (IIM), IBM HTTP Server (IHS) and Plugin (PLG).

 ## IIM

-Installs the IBM Installation Manager
+Installs the IBM Installation Manager.

 ### Requirements